 - Functional tests.

 Also, we should not forget about auto tests that ship with Drupal.
 It comes with various automated testing options to choose from.
 Most of those are part of the core testing framework.
 It means that we can start simply testing already if our testing module is enabled.
-To read more about how to set up and run unit tests you can here.
 Below is just a simple example:

 For example, using the following command we can run a core test: